How to convert Club Car from lead acid to Lithium batteries

 Accommodating headlights and accessories

 For golf carts equipped with original lighting systems, Club Car typically wired a 16v to 12v voltage reducer to two 8 volt batteries or avoids using a voltage reducer and instead wires directly to a single 12 volt battery if the cart has a 4x12 volt battery setup.
 However, when switching to lithium batteries, it's best to remove and install a 48 volt to 12 volt reducer.
-This allows the entire electrical system to be powered evenly and prevents any one battery from being drained more quickly than the others, which can lead to imbalances and reduced overall battery life.
 Using a 48 volt to 12 volt reducer allows all accessories to receive a consistent and stable voltage.

 Technical Support